Seagate/cortx-prvsnr/README.md

 The objective shall be to
 *  Provision an environment (Dev, QA, Lab, Production) with minimal user intervention
 *  To maintain modularity/granularity of stages in Provisioning, so as to help enhancements, maintainability and training with minimal collateral impacts
-*  To act as single source of truth, reducing confusion of resource references (which is why the reliance would be on Readme.md and GitLab Wiki docs)
+*  To act as single source of truth, reducing confusion of resource references (which is why the reliance would be on Readme.md and GitHub Wiki docs)

 # Repo Structure
 An overview of folder structure in cortx-prvsnr repo